 It is accompanied by a 250-hour professional life initiation course with a dental surgeon.

 The student will have to support a thesis before a jury from the second semester of the third cycle and until its validation.
 The DOCTOR's ED in dental surgery will be given to the student who validated the postgraduate teachings and validated his thesis.

-To go further Articles 16 and following of the April 8, 2013 order on the education regime for the State Doctor's Diploma in Dental Surgery.
+For further information: Articles 16 and following of the April 8, 2013 order on the education regime for the State Doctor's Diploma in Dental Surgery.

 Costs associated with qualification

 The training leading to obtaining the DOCTOR's DE in dental surgery is paid for.
 Its cost varies depending on the universities that provide the teachings.
 For more information, it is advisable to get closer to the university in question.